pmathiot/VALSO/README.md

 ```
    conda activate valso
 ```
-* `./run_plot_VALSO.bash [KEY] [FREQ] [RUNID list]` as example :
+* make sure the runid you want to monitor is in styles.yml
+* `python run_plot.py -runid [RUNID list] -figs [list of YML figs file name] -dir [DATA PATH DIR] -outs [list of outputs figure names]` as example :
 ```
-./run_plot_VALSO.bash output_name 1y eORCA025.L121-OPM006 eORCA025.L121-OPM007
+python run_plot.py -runid runid1 runid2 -figs YML/figs_VALSO.yml -dir path_to_run_all_output -outs figure_output
 ```
 The script will look for file with a generic pattern and plot all the available data.
-* You can also run with a similar command VALGLO, VALSI and VALAMU.
+* You can also run with a similar command VALGLO, VALSI and VALAMU or even build your owns figs.yml file.

 ## Output
-* figure [KEY].png
+* figure figure_output.png

-Other output :
-* all individual time series are saved in FIGURES along with the txt file describing the exact command line done to build it

 ## To add a new diag
 * build a new script in SCRIPT or modify one (for exemple if you want another area for the bottomT time series, update `mk_bot.bash` to add it)